 I am often asked to do hors d’oeuvres tables for events of all different sizes.
 And, I have to say, there is something about little, bite sized food that really speaks to me.
 It’s like cupcakes, or individual desserts served in ramekins.
 Somehow it just feels special.
 For this particular event, for two hundred, I decided to go with the following menu: shrimp cocktail (because, no matter how simple it is, people really love it), chicken satay with a spicy peanut dipping sauce (which is one of my signature hors d’oeuvres), hummus with pita and assorted crudités, Prosciutto di Parma and cantaloupe, a cheese board [Brie (Fromage de Meaux), Aged Cheddar (Barber's of England), Bûcheron (Chevre du Poitou), and Shropshire Blue (Colston Basset)] , pecan bars, palmiers, and strawberries.
 Like a little mini meal in one to two bite portions.
 I usually always forget to bring my camera, or when I do, as was the case last night, I am usually in a rush, and typically only wind up with a few hurried (which is to say blurry)shots.
 But you get the idea.
 I find that several things are important when putting together a table like this.
 First, I like to use big white platters, because we all know that white really makes the food the focus.
 Second, whenever possible, I like to add height to the table, which just makes it more visually interesting, by adding pedestaled bowls, or elevating a tray or two.
 Some green leaves (like lemon or galax leaves ordered from your florist) really make a table come alive (I also happened upon some fresh grape leaves, which always make a cheese board look especially delicious).
 And finally, when designing a menu, choose as many dishes that can be made in advance as possible, leaving items that only really need to be assembled for the day of the event.
 This makes life a lot easier, and limits the amount of last minute stress.
 And there you have it.
 An easy, beautiful, delicious spread for two hundred people.
 Happy Eating!

 Peanut butter cookies are quintessential American food.
 So charming, with their characteristic cross hatch top, soft, chewy texture, and delicious nutty flavor.
-I have tried many recipes over the years for peanut butter cookies, and each time I find myself going back time and time again to the old recipe from the Betty Crocker Cookbook that my grandmother always used.
+I have tried many recipes over the years for peanut butter cookies, and still I find myself going back time and time again to the old recipe from the Betty Crocker Cookbook that my grandmother always used.
 They are exactly what peanut butter cookies should be.
 Exactly what we all remember.
 In the recipe it calls for using half shortening and half butter.
-I use all butter, and I also add a teaspoon of vanilla extract, which the recipe doesn’t call for.
+I use all butter, and I also add a generous teaspoon of vanilla extract, which the recipe doesn’t call for.
 They are perfectly delicious, and people really go crazy for them.
 To take them to the next level, I like to take two cookies and sandwich them together with either honey roasted peanut butter, or even better yet, a decadent peanut butter icing.
 I love the recipe Ina Garten uses for her chocolate cupcakes.
 It is creamy, rich, and not too sweet.
 Spread about a tablespoon or so of the icing onto the back of one cookie, and top it with another.
 It’s simple, quick, and over the top, which is right up my alley.
 Enjoy!